killermosi/OXC-ModPortal/README.md

 ### Application

-* An open source, community-powered repository that anyone can improve.
+* An open source, community-powered repository that anyone can contribute to.
 * Built on the standard LAMP stack.
 * Uses proven technologies, like Zend Framework and Bootstrap.